Basic Yoga Terms to Know Before You Hit the Brewery

 Some yoga classes open or close with "Om," which is a sacred chant or mantra that traditionally embodies the whole universe coming together.
 You can join in, or stay quiet and feel the positive vibrations from the "Om"s all around you!

 At the end of your practice, it is extremely likely that your instructor will ask you to move to a comfortable seated position, bring prayer hands to heart center, and will say, "The light in me sees and honors the light in you."
 Then they'll touch the thumbs of their prayer hands to their third eye (between your brows) and bow to each student in the class.
 You're always invited to do the same and to bow to your classmates!
 At Work For Your Beer, we like to say, "The beer within me honors the beer within you."
-We even have a shirt to prove it.

 Basic Yoga Poses